Silent Heroes By Patricia Furstenberg

 It is astounding the amount of lives, both military and civilian, an army dog, trained to sniff hidden explosives, saves.

 Surely a MWD, Military Working Dog, did not sign up to go into a war zone.
 His aptitudes did.
-But by going there with his human handler (which perhaps left his young family behind), and by saving lives, dog and Marine saved the life of a local child who did not choose to be born in a country that knew nothing but war for almost two millennia.
+But by going there with his human handler and by saving lives, dog and Marine saved the life of a local child.
+This child did not choose to be born in a country that knew nothing but war for almost two millennia.

 Just as dogs don’t choose to go to war, people don’t choose to be born in a war zone.
 Yet they do.
 What are their chances of survival?
-What are their options, but fleeing their country with almost nothing on their back?
+Their options are fleeing their country with almost nothing on their back?
 What is the future holding for them?

 I write these words from the comfort of my second home in South Africa; my first home being in Romania.
 I write for Louise’s lovely blog, “Waggy Tails Dog”, in UK.
 Readers from all the parts of the world will read it.
 What connects us, besides our love for dogs, is the fact that we are, all, global citizens.